Minecraft speedrunning

 The 2011 sandbox video game Minecraft is one of the most popular video games to speedrun.
-Speedrunning, the act of completing a video game as fast as possible, is accomplished in Minecraft by reaching the End Dimension, defeating the game's final boss, the Ender Dragon, and entering the middle fountain that holds the portal back to the overworld.
-Many online communities have sprouted around speedrunning, and speedrunners have become an integral part of Minecrafts online fandom.
+Speedrunning is the act of completing a video game or achieving a certain goal as fast as possible.
+In Minecraft, there are many categories of speedrunning; the most popular category is the completion of the game in version 1.16.1, achieved by reaching the End Dimension, defeating the Ender Dragon (the game's final boss), and entering the middle fountain that holds the portal back to the overworld.
+Many online communities have sprouted around speedrunning, and speedrunners have become an important part of Minecrafts online fandom.

 Minecraft speedrunning became popular and mainstream around 2020.
-Before that, Japanese players had dominated the Minecraft speedruning sphere, pioneering most strategies and defining the Random Seed Glitchless category.
-The world record for the most popular speedrunning category, Random Seed Glitchless on version 1.16+, is a time of 6:50 set by lowk3y_ on June 11, 2025.
+Before that, Japanese players had dominated the Minecraft speedrunning sphere, pioneering most strategies and defining the Random Seed Glitchless (or RSG) category.
+As of August 2026, the current world record for the most popular speedrunning category, 1.16-1.19 RSG, is a time of 6:39, set by Norwegian player Skycrab on July 27, 2026.

 Background

-The two main categories of Minecraft speedrunning are Random Seed Glitchless (RSG) and Set Seed Glitchless (SSG).
-RSG speedruns involve the generation of a new, never-before seen world and require much luck, while SSG speedruns play out worlds of the same map seed over and over again to optimize it as much as possible.
-Much of the community prefers RSG, and it is the more popular category.
+Minecraft speedrunning features many categories, prominently Random Seed Glitchless (RSG) and Set Seed Glitchless (SSG).
+RSG speedruns, the most popular category of speedruns, involve the runner generating a new world with a randomly generated seed; the runner's goal is to defeat the Ender Dragon as fast as possible, without using glitches or major bugs.
+While SSG speedruns allow the runner to pick a seed, they are allowed to practice it limitlessly beforehand to optimize and perfect their run, they may use glitches and bugs.

-In addition, most categories are split up by the version of Minecraft played, with the most popular two being Pre-1.8 and 1.16+.
-Each of these versions of the game has vastly different strategies for speedrunning as they have different resources and structures available.
-Pre-1.8 speedruns are typically performed on version 1.7, while 1.16+ speedruns are performed primarily on version 1.16.1, as the Ender Pearl rate when bartering with Piglins is higher, (as well as several other reasons).
+In addition, most categories are split up by the version of Minecraft played, with the most popular two being Pre-1.8 and 1.16-1.19.
+Each of these versions of the game have vastly different strategies for speedrunning as they have different resources and structures available.
+Pre-1.8 speedruns are typically performed on version 1.7.10, while 1.16-1.19 speedruns are performed primarily on version 1.16.1, as the Ender Pearl rate when bartering with Piglins is higher, including the non-existence of Piglin Brutes, which makes raiding bastions harder due to their high damage.

 There are many steps to beat Minecraft: one must build and light a portal to the Nether dimension with obsidian, and then obtain Blaze Rods and Ender Pearls to craft Eyes of Ender, which lead players to the Stronghold structure, containing the End Portal.
 Blaze Rods are obtained from killing Blazes in the Nether Fortress structure, and Ender Pearls can be gathered from killing Endermen or bartering with Piglins using gold.
 After entering the End dimension, they have to kill the Ender Dragon, opening the fountain portal to the Overworld.
 A run is marked as complete and the timer ends once the player has entered the fountain portal, initiating the credit sequence.